gcc-mirror/gcc/README.md

 that are deemed sufficiently functional submitted to the relevant GCC developer mailing list for review.
 We welcome user feedback from testing these features.
 Unchecked itmes are insufficiently mature to submit to GCC.
-We welcome code via [pull request] for any listed features or other unsupported features of the draft Fortran 2015 standard:
+We welcome code via [pull request] for any listed features or other unsupported features of the draft Fortran 2018 standard:

-- [X] The [teams branch] with experimental support for Fortran 2015 teams.
+- [X] The [teams branch] with experimental support for Fortran 2018 teams (committed to the GCC trunk and will appear in GCC 8).
-- [X] The [download-opencoarrays-mpich branch] modifying GCC's prequisites download script to add [OpenCoarrays] and [MPICH] to the list of downloade software.
+- [X] The [download-opencoarrays-mpich branch] adds [OpenCoarrays] & [MPICH] download to GCC's download_prerequisites script.
-- [ ] The [issue-#6-iso-fortran-binding-h branch] providing gthe Fortran 2015 `iso_fortran_binding.h` file.
+- [ ] The [issue-#6-iso-fortran-binding-h branch] providing the Fortran 2018 `ISO_Fortran_binding.h` file.

 Installation
 ============